 Omega Seamaster Aqua Terra Ref.
 220.10.41.21.03.002

 Strong magnetic resistance defines this reference through the Caliber 8900 Master Chronometer.
-The movement can withstand magnetic fields up to 15,000 gauss, helping protect the watch from common electronic interference.
+The movement withstands magnetic fields up to 15,000 gauss, which helps protect it from common electronic interference.
 That improvement made this generation feel more advanced than earlier Aqua Terra models.

 - Case Size: 41 mm